afoglia95/E-commerce-analysis/README.md

 ---

 ## Summary
 NovaMart’s post-pandemic slowdown highlights the need for diversification and loyalty-driven growth.
 Despite declining order volumes, AOV and member engagement remain strong — positioning NovaMart to recover through focused marketing, portfolio balance, and regional expansion.
+The overall health of the company remains solid: loyal customers spend more, refund rates are low, and core markets remain profitable.
+The next step for NovaMart is to **leverage its customer insights to drive sustainable growth and margin efficiency**.

 ---